 Zaghouan Day Trip

-Zaghouan Aqueduct and the Roman Water Temple are two significant sites for understanding Tunisia's history.
-Experience them with an English-speaking guide.
+Zaghouan Aqueduct and the Roman Water Temple are significant sites for understanding Tunisia's history, guided by an expert English-speaking guide.
 Zaghouan Day Trip Itinerary.
-The trip starts at 8 am with a hotel pickup in Tunis.
+Your day trip starts at 8 am with pickup from your hotel in Tunis.

 • 8 hours